 Assistant/Associate Professor of Counseling Education - Ashland Theological Seminary

 Ashland Theological Seminary (ATS), a graduate division of Ashland University, is located in Ashland, OH, with additional centers in Columbus, OH; Cleveland, OH; and Detroit, MI.
 ATS invites qualified candidates to apply for a Counseling Education position in the Seminary's CACREP accredited Clinical Mental Health Counseling program at the rank of Assistant or Associate Professor.
 This is a full-time position as a non-tenure track faculty member with the opportunity to apply for a tenure-track position after 3 years.
-This 9 month position begins on August 15, 2018.
-Currently have 2 positions available for the 2018-19 academic year.
+This 9 month position has a revised start date of December 3, 2018, with 2 positions available.